mosip/documentation/docs/websub-developer-guide.md

-# Websub Developers' Guide
+# WebSub Developers' Guide

 ## Overview
-[Websub](https://docs.mosip.io/1.2.0/modules/websub) module provides a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP webhooks.
+[WebSub](https://docs.mosip.io/1.2.0/modules/websub) module provides a common mechanism for communication between publishers of any kind of Web content and their subscribers, based on HTTP webhooks.

-Below is a list of tools required in Commons:
+Below is a list of tools required in WebSub:

 1. Ballerina (Swan-Lake)
 2. Any IDE (like Vs Code)